Article 7 of the Treaty on European Union

 Article 7 of the Treaty on European Union is a procedure in the treaties of the European Union (EU) to suspend certain rights from a member state.
 While rights can be suspended, there is no mechanism to expel a state from the union.

 The procedure is covered by TEU Article 7.
 It would be enacted where fellow members identify another member as persistently breaching the EU's founding values (respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities), as outlined in TEU Article 2.

 The European Council can vote to suspend any rights of membership, such as voting and representation as outlined above.
-Identifying the breach requires unanimity (excluding the state concerned), but sanctions require only a qualified majority.
+Identifying the breach requires unanimity (excluding the state concerned), but sanctions require only a qualified majority and the approval of a two-thirds majority of the European Parliament.
 The Council acting by majority may alter or lift such sanctions.
 The state in question would still be bound by the obligations of the treaties.

 Background

-Following the fall of the Berlin Wall the EU began to consider enlargement to the former Eastern Bloc states.
+Following the fall of the Berlin Wall, the European Communities (following the Maastricht Treaty, the EU) began to consider enlargement to the former Eastern Bloc states.
 With concerns over the EU's ability to intervene where its core principles and values were violated, there was a desire to introduce some mechanism before enlargement to those states took place.
 This came to be via the Treaty of Amsterdam which allowed the suspension of rights of a member state which breached the EU's values under Article 2.

 In early 2000, Austria formed a government which included the right-wing populist Freedom Party.
-Invoking Article 7 was deemed excessive so other member states threatened to cut off diplomatic contacts instead.
+Invoking Article 7 was deemed excessive, so other member states threatened to cut off diplomatic contacts instead.
 This event led to a desire for an intermediate step to provide a warning sign without full suspension.

 The Treaty of Nice provided this (in Article 7.1) whereby the Council, acting by majority, may identify a potential breach and make recommendations to the state to rectify it before action is taken against it as outlined above.
 In 2014 the European Commission introduced a three step mechanism to identify "systemic threats" to EU values.
 The mechanism must be complete before Article 7 is discussed.